-The cleanest, most open section of the West Face is located just N of the convergence of the Mountain View Creek drainage and Rock Creek Road.
-The terrain on this face is steep and somewhat loose, so it deserves a Class 2+ rating.
+The cleanest, most open section of the west face is located just north of the convergence of the Mountain View Creek drainage and Rock Creek Road.
+The terrain on this face is steep and somewhat loose so it deserves a Class 2+ rating.
 Any small patches of brush can easily be circumvented.
-This location also avoids a fording of Rock Creek, which is on the W side of the road at this point.
+This location also avoids a fording of Rock Creek, which is on the west side of the road at this point.

 The summit of Peak 6763 has a modest cairn atop the highest ground boulder.
 The terrain up here is easy, short scrub and scattered ground boulders.
 There is a tall cairn on the next ridge point to the north (Point 6722).
 Don’t be fooled—that point is LOWER than Peak 6763 so don’t waste your time hiking almost ½ mile to bag it.

-Descending the West Face is a more treacherous endeavor because the underlying loose gravel/scree and the relative steepness of the face will have you pulling on sagebrush to keep from cascading downward, even if you are wearing backpacking boots as I did.
+Descending the west face is a more treacherous endeavor because the underlying loose gravel/scree and the relative steepness of the face will have you pulling on sagebrush to keep from cascading downward, even if you are wearing backpacking boots as I was.
 Aim for the large rocky outcrop down near the road and you’ll reach Rock Creek Road almost exactly where you left it.
 This is fast descent and should take you less than 20 minutes to complete.

 Regions: South Hills->SOUTHERN IDAHO